Why we need to practice self-care as Parents

 What Happens When We Fall Apart

-I had a few people in my life that prided themselves so much on how we had to do it all as parents that I stopped reaching out for help, even though I knew I needed it.
+I had a few people in my life who prided themselves so much on how we had to do it all as parents that I stopped reaching out for help, even though I knew I needed it.
 There was still a business to run.
 I helped the town with social media.
 Heck, I even taught business owners how to use social media.
 Also, I babysat and even hosted an exchange student.

 I was doing all the things and took almost no time for myself.
 When I hired a mother’s helper finally, I didn’t take time for me then either.
 That time was used for events with the big kids, get groceries, or work.
 Sometimes, I wonder if one of the reasons my health failed me was because I failed to take care of myself.
 Would life have been different if I hadn’t bought the lie?
 Oftentimes, I think so.